Dirigentas/bankas_1/README.md

 ## 🌟 About

 Software program mainly used for handling bank clients and their information.
-This software will be used by bank employees.
+This software is intended to be used by bank employees.

 <!-- Site published at: [GitHub pages](https://front-end-by-rimantas.github.io/40-grupe-portfolio-personal/) -->